Ric9k-TMO-FSO/SFOS_SMS_Search/README.md

 Unfortunately, to use the name filter function or display the correspondant's name, you'll have to tick "run as root".

 Always inspect the script before doing such a thing.

+This script is shared without warranties.
+It works on my phone but might harm yours.